Skip to content

 Church Planting and Revitalisation

-Over the last seven years we have set up four resource churches and more than ten church plants.
-We now want to build on this learning, so that churches carrying a DNA of mission are established across our diocese, particularly in communities where attendance is low.
+Over the last seven years, we have set up four new resource churches and over ten church plants.
+We want to build on the experience of our existing resource churches at the same time as investing in new resource churches and new church plants, so that churches carrying a DNA of mission are established across our diocese, particularly in communities where attendance is low.

 Resource Churches